-GB&M primarily aims at serving the banking needs of large corporations and institutions, using Mauritius as a platform for investment in India.
-The Bank arranges its GB&M business into two distinct subbusinesses, namely Financial Institutions Group (FIG) and Institutional Clients Group (ICG), and Global Markets (GM).
+GBM primarily aims at serving the banking needs of large corporations and institutions, using Mauritius as a platform for investment in India.
+The Bank arranges its GBM business into two distinct sub-businesses, namely Financial Institutions Group (FIG) and Institutional Clients Group (ICG), and Global Markets (GM).
 FIG and ICG focus on provision of services such as deposit taking, payments and cash management, credit and lending and trade finance.
 On the other hand, GM provides clients with access to HSBC's worldwide treasury network and provides a range of foreign exchange and treasury products.
-Global Markets manages all of the Bank's foreign exchange and other market risks.
+GM manages all of the Bank's foreign exchange and other market risks.

-2019 2018 2017
+2020 2019 2018

 USD'000 USD'000 USD'000

-Total Operating Income 13,306 16,899 17,762
+Total Operating Income 6,784 13,306 16,899

-Total Expenses (4,524) (4,543) (1,771)
+Total Expenses (3,529) (4,524) (4,543)

-Profit Before Tax 8,782 12,356 15,991
+Profit before income tax 3,255 8,782 12,356

-There was a decrease in profit before tax for GB&M to USD8.8m (2018 - USD12.4m) due to a decrease in average customer deposits and the impact of USD interest rates.
+There was a decrease in profit before income tax for GBM to USD3.3m (2019 - USD8.8m) due to the drop in USD interest rates.